bluesceada/simple-android-stuff/README.md

+--- on phone to backup connected:

 Get list of packages:

-adb-list-packages.sh
+list-packages.sh

 Find your package name there, for example "com.appname"

-Backup (please use password "ab" on the phone): adb backup appname.ab com.appname

-Get apk:
+Backup and get apk:

-abe-get-apk.sh appname.ab
+backup-and-get-apk.sh com.appname normalappname

---- on other phone connected:
+--- on phone to install/restore connected (apk and ab should be in the dir):

-Restore apk:
-adb install appname.apk

-Restore appdata:
-adb restore appname.ab
+restore-apk-and-data.sh normalappname